 How Do You Prevent Bluesnarfing?

-Since the attack relies on Bluetooth connections, the most logical and safest way to counter it is by turning off your device’s Bluetooth when it’s not in use.
+Since the attack relies on Bluetooth connections, the most logical and safest way to counter it is by turning off your device’s Bluetooth feature when it’s not in use.
 Below are other best practices to avoid becoming a victim of bluesnarfing:

 - Use a personal identification number (PIN) that has at least eight characters so it will be harder for attackers to crack.